Kowtow 叩头 - Bowing to your superiors

 In true Confucian manner the Emperor's obeisance to Heaven trickled down the hierarchy of ordinary relationships.
 People kowtowed at courts of law to the magistrate and to the Emperor, it was a formal recognition of respect.
 The Emperor himself would kowtow to his mother or other dowager Empresses, as reverence to the older generations beat any other consideration.
 At a marriage couples would kowtow to their parents; schoolchildren would perform the full kowtow to Confucius twice a month and the ‘sankou’ to their teachers.
 Abbots of monasteries kowtowed to Buddha; graduates kowtowed to their professors.
 On the foundation of the Republic schoolchildren would instead kowtow to a portrait of Sun Yatsen chanting the words of his will every Monday morning.
 The tradition was mainly abolished under the People's Republic, no-one kowtowed to Chairman Mao, and now the custom is reserved for veneration of the ancestors at the family's burial ground.

 The kowtow became a major issue for the British ambassador to China, the Earl Macartney ➚ in 1793.
-Other European ambassadors to China had up until performed the kowtow without much fuss.
+Other European ambassadors to China had up until then performed the kowtow without much fuss.
 The pre-eminence of British military; financial and technological power had been growing, Britain refused to admit that a non-Christian state deserved deference as if England was an inferior.
 So British protocol insisted that obeisance was restricted to removing a hat and making a respectful bow to the Emperor and not a full kowtow.
 Heshen ➚ the Emperor Qianlong's favorite reported to him that Macartney had kowtowed when he had only bowed.
 The embassy continued to ignore protocol despite written instructions and explanations on why it was required.
 The British position admitted a possible compromise that stated that if the Emperor would kowtow to a portrait of King George III; Lord Macartney would kowtow to the emperor.
 Because the Chinese tradition was that there was, and could only be, one ‘Son of Heaven’, the compromise was rejected and so the ambassador went no further than going down on one knee.

 William Alexander's drawing of the reception of the Macartney embassy to China.
 Young Thomas Staunton ➚ (kneeling not kowtowing) receives a gift from the Emperor.
 Image by William Alexander available under a Creative Commons License ➚